MohamadHijazi28/Lyric-to-Artist/README.md

 # Lyric-to-Artist

-design, construct, and train an RNN model that classifies input lyric (a sequence of words) to the artist that composed it.
+Design, Construct, and Train an RNN model that classifies input lyric (a sequence of words) to the artist that composed it.

 Methodology:
 1. Use LSTM to process the song as a sequence of words.
 The class torch.nn.LSTM incorporates all the options learned in class.
 Use the cell type that performs best for this task.